kanhaiya-gupta/MongoDB-Nobel-Prize-Explorer/docs/README.md

 # Nobel Laureates ETL Pipeline

-This project implements an **Extract, Transform, Load (ETL)** pipeline for processing Nobel Prize data stored in MongoDB.
-It extracts data from the `nobel` database (containing `laureates` and `prizes` collections), transforms it (e.g., standardizing dates, calculating ages at award time), loads it into a new collection (`laureates_transformed`), and generates a visualization of laureates by country.
+This project builds an **Extract, Transform, Load (ETL)** pipeline to process Nobel Prize data from the MongoDB "nobel" database, which includes "laureates" and "prizes" collections.
+It extracts data using the connected client (client.nobel), transforms it by standardizing dates and calculating ages at award time, and loads the results into a new "laureates_transformed" collection.
+Leveraging MongoDB’s NoSQL flexibility, the pipeline handles dynamic schemas to streamline data processing.
+The final step generates a visualization of laureates by country based on the transformed data.
+All code and outputs are crafted to align with the project’s analytical goals.

 ## Project Structure